LouisFaure/pleorchis_project/README.md

 ### Extract contigs

 In the study, "Sailors" and "Passengers" sampled were loaded into Lane 2 and 1 respectively.
 We used high quality reads from samples "Sailors" from Lane 2 of the flowcell.
-While not enough reads could be determined for the "Passengers" sample, we leveraged the NovaSeq Xp Workflow, which allowed us to use the Undetermined reads from Lane 1 as our Passengers sample.
+While not enough reads could be determined for the "Passengers" sample, we leveraged the NovaSeq Xp Workflow, which allowed us to use the *Undetermined reads* from Lane 1 as our Passengers sample.

 This is the main part of the analysis, and also the most time consuming and compute intensive, the following steps are applied:
 1. Trim raw reads with `trimmomatic`.
 2. Do a first pass of `spades`, for error correction of the trimmed reads.
+  - For Undetermined, add one step of `trimmomatic`, trimming reads using *illumina.fa* provided.
 3. Do a second pass of `spades`, this time for assembly of contigs.
 4. Filter contigs by removing short ones.